QuentinRa/blog.quentinra.dev/special/ilo/lists/index.md

 [Go back](..)

+This is the second practical class you will have.
+We usually have a week to submit our work.
+You have to code a List, while discovering the notion of Iterable.
+As always, you got tests to check what you did.

 Before starting, please take note that in the project, you got 3 files

 * ``ListeOperations.pdf``: visual as to how you should code some methods